xzYue/odoo/doc/howtos/web.rst

 the server when calling a method.
 The context is a dictionary containing multiple keys.
 One of the most important key is the language of the user, used by the server to translate all the messages of the application.
-Another one is the time zone of the user, used to compute correctly dates and times if Odoo is used by people in different countries.
+Another one is the time zone of the user, used to compute correctly dates and times if Modoo is used by people in different countries.

 The ``argument`` is necessary in all methods, because if we forget it bad